vladimir-bukhtoyarov/rolling-metrics/histograms.md

 * Can loss critical min/max values.
 See [this discussion](https://groups.google.com/forum/#!msg/mechanical-sympathy/I4JfZQ1GYi8/ocuzIyC3N9EJ) for more information.
 * Can report obsolete values to snapshot.
 See [this blog post](http://taint.org/2014/01/16/145944a.html) for more information.

-## How to metrics-core-HDR solves this problems?
+## How to Rolling-Metrics solves this problems?
 The problems above already solved in scope of [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram) project, so this library just provides tightly integration of HdrHistogram into Metrics Core as first class citizen.
 You should not waste your time to figure out who is better in the fight of metrics-core versus HdrHistogram, just use two solutions together.